agda/agda/doc/user-manual/tools/compilers.lagda.rst

 The :option:`--js-minify` flag makes the generated JavaScript code smaller and less readable.

-Agda can currently generate JavaScript modules in several flavours:
+Agda can currently generate JavaScript modules in ES6, AMD, or CommonJS style.

-The :option:`--js-es6` generates ES6-style modules (supported natively by browsers and NodeJS since 2020)

-The :option:`--js-cjs` (default) generates CommonJS-style modules (supported natively by NodeJS)

-The :option:`--js-amd` generates AMD-style modules, which are supported (for in-browser usage with a wrapper like `require.js`).

 Options
 ~~~~~~~